gist-sustainability/climatextract/docs/user-guide/configuration.md

 ---

-## Configuration File Location
+## Configuration File

-By default, the pipeline looks for `climxtract.toml` in the project root.
+Create a `climxtract.toml` file in your working directory.
 You can specify a different path:

 ```python
 from climatextract import extract